opalmedapps/docs/docs/development/setup.md

     It is also possible to restrict access to authenticated users only by specifying the condition as `auth.uid !== null`.
     However, not all features will work.
     The rules in use by the Opal solution can be found in the [listener project](https://gitlab.com/opalmedapps/opal-listener/-/blob/main/firebase/dev/database.rules.json).
-    See the [instructions on how to deploy them](https://opalmedapps.gitlab.io/opal-listener/tutorial-firebase-rules.html) to your project or copy-and-paste them into your projects' rules.
+    See the [instructions on how to deploy them](https://opalmedapps.gitlab.io/opal-listener/tutorial-firebase-rules.html) to your project or copy-and-paste them into your project's rules.

 See also the Firebase documentation on [Firebase Security Rules](https://firebase.google.com/docs/rules).